Parassingh-90/eb02-VCODE-CNS-RSA/experiment/aim.md

-Aim: Must be able to understand the concept of cryptography.
+Aim: Must be able to understand the concept of cryptography.<br>
 Objective-Student must be able to perform encryption and decryption process to secure a message.